 Music and dance have a marked influence on not only the individual soul but the societies in which we live.

-And indeed a few years ago one of our parish mothers and I agreed that it would be a very good thing to organize a ball for all the Traditonal Latin Mass-loving families scattered across Great Britain, so that the TLM young could meet each other under amusing circumstances in the company of their parents.
-(I had read many Georgette Heyer novels; can you tell?)
-My friend’s lively, pretty daughters, then in their teens, agreed.
+A few years ago one of our parish mothers and I agreed that it would be good to organize a ball for the Traditional Latin Mass-loving families scattered across Great Britain.
+This way the TLM young could meet each other in the company of their parents.
+My friend’s lively, pretty daughters, agreed.
 Unfortunately, I never worked out how it could be done without great expense, bother, and fuss.

-Then, not long before the Covid crisis, a local Austrian friend disclosed to me that he would like to take a group from our Edinburgh Catholic TLM community to waltzing lessons and then carry them off on a pilgrimage to Vienna’s waltzing season.
-I thought this was a splendid idea, but then the lamps started going off all over Europe, as it were, and any waltzes to speak of went underground.
+Then an Austrian friend disclosed to me that he dreamed of taking a friends from our Edinburgh Catholic TLM community to dance lessons and then carry them off to Vienna’s waltzing season.
+I thought this was a splendid idea, but then COVID arrived, and any waltzes to speak of went underground.

-By 2023 the lamps had been lit again and Vienna’s waltzes had come back upstairs.
-After our local Austrian friend gave me an impromptu dance lesson, I lost my head and said aloud that it would be lovely to have a party in which the young people could learn to waltz.
+By 2023 Vienna’s waltzes had come back upstairs, and I was set to attend one.
+After an impromptu dance lesson, I said aloud that it would be lovely to have an Edinburgh party in which our young people could learn to waltz.
 Our Austrian friend agreed, and some parents of teenagers agreed, too.

-I was asked about it the next Sunday in front of a young person, and when I explained to the young person what I had proposed, her face lit up like a spring dawn.
+I was asked about it the next Sunday in front of a teenager, and when I explained to the young person what I had proposed, her face lit up like a spring dawn.
 So I rolled up my sleeves and wrote to various authorities, including the safeguarding officer, to book the parish hall.
-I did this as a private person, quite independent of our chaplains, following the model of people who book the hall for christening parties and wedding receptions.
-To underscore the privateness/independence of the party, I wrote out 19 invitations including 29 people, and to underscore my sterling character and cover any official objections, I impressed upon the mothers of any invited guest under 18 that they had to come, too.
-The invitations I left to our new dancing master to distribute while I was at a Catholic conference in Vienna.
+I did this as a private person, quite independent of our chaplains.
+To underscore the independence of the party, I wrote out invitations including 29 people, and I told the mothers of teenaged guests that they had to come, too.

-Meanwhile, I wrote a goodly number of emails to those governing the parish hall, followed up with a telephone call as time wore on, sent the completed, scanned application form to authority, paid the fee, bought a bottle of squash and a bag of coffee, made a cake, and noted that only a tiny remnant had yet sent RSVPs.
-I chalked this up to RSVPs being unusual for the Facebook—let alone the WhatsApp—generation.
+Meanwhile, I wrote emails to those governing the parish hall, sent the application form to authority, paid the fee, bought drinks, made a cake, and noted that only a tiny remnant had yet sent RSVPs.
+I chalked this up to RSVPs being unusual for Generation Y, let alone Z.

 However, on Sunday after the After-Mass Tea while the boys were stacking chairs to make room in the parish hall for a dance floor, my old friend Anxiety took me by the hand, gazed into my eyes with false compassion, and asked where all the girls were.
-The alarm clock on my phone went off at 2:29 PM, and the parish hall corridor suddenly filled with young men of various heights in sharp suits of various materials.
-There seemed to be a dozen of them.
-(In fact, there were 11.)
-And in the hall itself were exactly five young ladies and two mother-chaperones.
+We had 11 young men, but only five young ladies, and two mother-chaperones.

 The box step…